LSPosed/MagiskOnWSALocal/README.md

 - Fix VPN dialog not showing (use our [VpnDialogs app](https://github.com/LSPosed/VpnDialogs))
 - Unattended installation
 - Automatically activates developers mode in Windows 11
-- Update to new version while preserving data with one-click script
+- Update to the new version while preserving data with a one-click script
 - Merged all language packs
 - Support managing start menu icons (manually installing [WSAHelper](https://github.com/LSPosed/WSAHelper/releases/latest) to use this feature)